effector/effector/docs/api/effector/Effect.md

 ### <a id='use'></a>[`use(thunk)`](#use)

-Setup function to call when effect trigger.
+Provides a function, which will be called when an effect is triggered.

-Replaces previous function inside.
+It will replace the previous function inside (if any).

 #### Arguments

-(_`thunk`_): Function, that receive arguments passed to effect call
+(_`thunk`_): Function, that receives the first argument passed to an effect call

 #### Returns